pds-data-dictionaries/ldd-sb/docs/source/user/user-guide.md

 This dictionary is in active development.
-The */test* directory of the repo contains a mock label that shows the full structure of the namespace, but should not be used as a source of cutting and pasting for label design as it is not logically meaningful or complete with respect to the other discipline namespace that should be present.
+The */test* directory of the repo contains a mock label that shows the full structure of the namespace, but should not be used as a source of cutting and pasting for label design as it is not logically meaningful or complete with respect to the other discipline namespaces that should be present.